ruby-news/ruby-news.github.io/contribute.md

 * The file should have a front-matter - front-matters are simple YAML code that determines the post title, date, description, the preview image, etc.

-  All files should start with this lines of code:
+  All files should start with these lines of code:

 ```
 ---